gugupig/DR-QFormer/README.md

 ### Problems with Traditional RAG
 - **Pipeline Fragmentation**: Retrieval, (implicit) ranking, and generation are independent stages with no end-to-end optimization, leading to poor inter-module alignment
+- **Retriever-LLM Mismatch**: Retriever optimizes for similarity matching, but LLM needs evidence that actually reduces perplexity - **objectives are fundamentally misaligned**
 - **Lack of Unified Optimization**: Retriever doesn't know what generator needs; generator isn't optimized to handle retrieval noise
 - **Long Context & LLM Burden**: Feeding multiple complete text fragments (thousands of tokens) forces LLM to handle filtering, sorting, and reasoning - inefficient and suboptimal